Yermo/nativescript-mapbox/README.md

 * you care about performance so you don't want a web based solution,
 * you want an open source map implementation that you can tweak yourself,
 * you want to leverage Mapbox's backend to visualize massive geo data sets,
-* you want advanced analytics about your app's users.
+* you want advanced analytics about your app's users,
+* __NEW__ You need offline maps and custom markers.

 ## Prerequisites
-NativeScript 1.3.0 (`tns --version`) is required for smooth installation, so please upgrade if you need to.

 You need a Mapbox API access token (they have a free Starter plan!), so [sign up with Mapbox](https://www.mapbox.com/signup/).
 Once you've registered go to your Account > Apps > New token.
 The 'Default Secret Token' is what you'll need.